asamy/ksm/Documentation/BUILDING.md

 **Note for Windows 10**: DebugView seems to be having problems starting a 2nd time there, to workaround this, rename it's driver C:\windows\system32\drivers\Dbgv.sys to something else, then start it again.

+## Using the driver

+Since you started it, it does nothing, it's waiting for the usermode app to instruct it, to do so, run the usermode app as root/admin which will run an IOCTL to the driver to tell it to virtualize the system, then you can give it Process Identifiers (PIDs) to sandbox.